pagopa/pagopa-api-config/README.md

 According to [Control startup and shutdown order in Compose](https://docs.docker.com/compose/startup-order/) best practice.
 To details see `RetryableDataSource.java` and `RetryableDatabasePostProcessor.java` classes

-*NB: for this reason you can see some connection error in the application log.
+⚠️ *NB: for this reason you can see some connection error in the application log.
 After 10 failed attempts the application stops with an error.*

 ---

 ## Develop Locally

+### Prerequisites
+- git
+- maven
+- jdk-11
+- docker

+### Run the project
 The easiest way to develop locally is start only oracle and flyway containers.
 ```
 /usr/local/bin/docker-compose up -d oracle